johannes117/tixel-scraper/README.md

 - **IAM Roles**: The resources (Lambda, Scheduler) are configured with narrowly scoped IAM roles to follow the principle of least privilege.

-- **Dependencies**: Dependencies are managed in lambda_requirements.txt.
+- **Dependencies**: Dependencies are managed in src/lambda_requirements.txt.
 It's good practice to periodically check for vulnerabilities.

 ## Disclaimer